pippim/pippim.github.io/mt.md

 {% include image.html src="/assets/img/mt/mt Main Configuration.png"
    alt="Multi-Timer Main Configuration.png"
-   style="float: left; width: 65%; margin: .25rem 1rem 0px 0px;"
+   style="float: left; width: 65%; margin: 0px 1rem 0px 0px;"
    caption="Multi-Timer Main Configuration"
 %}

 ## Main Configuration

-Each time you start Multi-Timer, you can change the configuration.
+The *Main Configuration* window, shown on the left, greets you each time you start Multi-Timer.
+From here you can change the configuration.

+When done click <kbd>OK</kbd> to begin running timers or, click <kbd>Cancel</kbd> to exit Multi-Timer.

-Initially you are presented with the Main Configuration window shown to the left.
-To switch to the Timers tab, click it at the top right.
+To switch to the Timers
+tab, click it at the top right.
 The Timers tab is discussed in detail in the next section.

-There are many options on the Main Configuration tab.
+Although there are many options on the Main Configuration tab, don't be intimidated.
+The options are pretty straight forward.

-Two options that cannot be changed are; **Multi-Timer Version Number** and **Maximum number of timers**.
+It is important to note two options are "greyed out" and, cannot be changed.
+The two options that cannot be changed are; *Multi-Timer Version
+Number* and *Maximum number of timers*.

+As mentioned in the *One-Time Configuration* section above, the only way to change the Maximum Number of Timers is to erase the configuration file and start again.

 The options on this window which you can change are: